csc-training/csc-env-eff/_hands-on/installing/installing_hands-on_perl.md

 💬 You should check the installation instructions for each module.
 For libraries in CPAN, the easiest method is to use `cpanm`.

-#### In this example we add perl module JSON to our own environment.
+#### In this example we add perl module JSON to our own environment

 - We can check if JSON is already available:
 ```bash